-Malvina has been through a lot, but is now settling in well in her new home
+Malvina has been through a lot, but is now settling in well in her new home Thanks to everyone who saved her!

 The ongoing invasion of Ukraine by Russian forces has shocked the world and affected millions of innocent lives.
 Many civilians have had to flee their homes, while others are stuck under heavy fire.